UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 ## Converted weight on different Solar objects

-- Add options (`Spinner` widget for example ) to change the effect of gravity on someones weight.
+- Add options (`Spinner` widget for example ) to change the effect of gravity on someone's weight.
 Use the table below for reference:

 <div align=center>